XC-Li/Deep_Learning_GWU/Exam2/Report.md

 |ip2|-|10|500x10|
 |**Sum**|-|-|8006750|

 New structure: Change kernel size to 3x3 and add one Convolution layer.
+See `new_train_mnist.py`

 |Layer|Parameter|Data size after this layer|Number of weight|
 |----|----|----|----|